Shivaprasad0108/Shivaprasad0108/README.md

-# 👨‍💻 Shiva Nune | Data Analyst from India 🇮🇳
+# 👋 Hi, I’m Shivaprasad |a passionate Data Analyst from India
 Hi there!
 I'm a passionate **Data Analyst** with hands-on experience in turning data into insights using a variety of tools and technologies.
 I enjoy cleaning, visualizing, and making sense of messy data!

 <img align="right" alt="Coding" width="400" src="https://user-images.githubusercontent.com/69011963/137184767-79a13ec7-1bb3-4341-a6da-3a149c9c159a.gif">